icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 driver   : nvidia-331-updates - distro non-free
 ```

-The above example is showing that there are several different nVidia driver versions available, you should chose the **recommended** one (the `nvidia-331` in above example )
+The above example is showing that there are several different nVidia driver versions available, you should choose the **recommended** one (the `nvidia-331` in above example )

 2. Install the appropriate nVidia driver, as follows (for the example above)